Andre-42/CodeInstitute-CSS-HTML_coffeeAtlas/README.md

 * Choosing a simple font style for better readability
 * Using contrasting colors as best as possible between background and text within the given color scheme.

+Accessibility has been tested with Lighthouse in google developer tools, refere to [test section](#testing).

 ## Deployment & Local Development